Energy Systems Laboratory

 The optimization of commercial and industrial building operations, or Continuous Commissioning®

-Energy efficiency in buildings through research, simulation, data analysis, and outreach
+Reducing energy costs by increased energy efficiency in buildings through research, simulation, data analysis, and outreach

 Research and calibrated testing on HVAC systems

-Major contributions to improved energy efficiency
+Major contributions to lower energy cost through higher energy efficiency

-In 2001, the ESL was assigned an important role in the implementation of state energy standards and assistance with calculation of emissions reduction benefits from energy efficiency and renewable energy initiatives as part of the Texas Emissions Reduction Program, or TERP.
-The Lab also produces a knowledge base to help the Texas building industry stay energy efficient through research, scholarly publications, conferences, and the general engineering process and offers workshops, training, and support to the building industry which ultimately benefits Texas taxpayers.
+In 2001, the ESL was assigned an important role in the implementation of state energy standards and assistance with calculation of NOx emissions reduction benefits from energy efficiency and renewable energy initiatives as part of the Texas Emissions Reduction Program, or TERP.
+The Lab also produces a knowledge base to help the Texas building industry stay cost and energy efficient through research, scholarly publications, conferences, and the general engineering process and offers workshops, training, and support to the building industry which ultimately benefits Texas taxpayers.